fuzzygroup/blog/_posts/2016-08-31-what-mark-fletcher-taught-me.md

 Mark?
 He's back at it again with the very, very cool email service [Groups.io](https://groups.io).
 He also has some wonderfully true observations about [Slack](https://wingedpig.com/2016/02/05/slack-is-wonderful-and-awesome-and-horrible-and-bad-a-rant/).

 My take away from Mark: Fund it yourself; keep control.
+There's a balance here obviously.
+Not everything can be self funded but given the changes in the industry -  [AWS](http://aws.amazon.com) - far more can be done by yourself than was even dreamt of 10 years ago.